 Most pregnant women would like to trust this natural process of giving birth without fear even if they require medical care.
 It’s very hard for any mother-to-be to ‘trust’ a process that you know could be very painful.
 The right childbirth skills help you manage the natural pain of labor as well as help you get through whatever type of birth you end up having.

 Birth and birth-coaching skills are an essential just like your driving skills.
 Birth and birth-coaching skills help you in a profound way to make the move from becoming a mother and father to being a competent, capable and empowered mom and dad.

 Non-laboring Cesarean expectant mother-to-be

 In this case, just enjoy preparing your pregnant body to give birth … many Birthing Better families have.
 It’s your head that knows you’ll have a Cesarean, not your pregnant body.
-Your body and hormones are still preparing to labor and a vaginal birth.
+Your body and hormones are still preparing to labor and vaginal birth.
 Your head knows differently but you can totally be as engaged and involved.

 Why not enjoy using the Birthing Better childbirth skills on the way to hospital, while being prepped, and during the surgical birth of your child?
 The birth of your baby is just as important to you.
 Now you can totally enjoy the birthing experience by using your skills.

 Every mother-to-be wants to have wonderful birth memories whether you have a planned Cesarean or unassisted birth … and all the other types of births.
 Every new mother wants to tell a great Birth Story.

 Birthing Better families put together a full system of skills that will help you achieve a truly positive birth experience … this is what all mothers-to-be want.
 Birthing Better skills are housed in Common Knowledge Trust